Group,Of,Young,People,Sitting,At,A,Cafe,,Talking,And

 Seeing that this problem was only getting worse, many colleges turned to the obvious solution: intelligent parcel locker systems, like the ones offered by Parcel Pending by Quadient.

-Parcel Pending by Quadient smart lockers have a built-in tracking system to help mail centers around the world reduce operational expenses and streamline the parcel distribution process:
+Parcel Pending by Quadient smart lockers have a built-in tracking system to help colleges and universities around the world reduce operational expenses and streamline the parcel distribution process.
+Our Campus Hub™ solution can help your institution gain:

 Tech-Centric Study Rooms